Post-Call & Mid-Call SMS

 • Verify customer phone numbers are in correct format

-• Check for carrier-level blocks or opt-outs
+• Check for blocks or opt-outs

 • Review SMS compliance and approval status